kappapiana/script/readme.md

 ## HOWTO

-Suppose you are the autorh, therefore
+Suppose you are the author, therefore

 	Bob Geldoff